Trichovirus

 Trichovirus is a genus of viruses in the order Tymovirales, in the family Betaflexiviridae.
 Plants, specifically angiosperms such as pome fruits, citrus, and pear, serve as natural hosts for this plant pathogen.
-There are seven species in this genus.
+There are ten species in this genus.

 Taxonomy

-The following species are assigned to the genus:
+The following species are assigned to the genus, listed by scientific name and followed by the exemplar virus of the species: